aaron-grau/curic/html-css/homeworks/forms/forms_html_exercise.md

 ## HTML Forms Exercise

 **N.B.** Remember that forms make a request upon submission to the provided action URI.
-Since we are not hosting our page yet with a server to build a response from that request, our form is not really functional.
+Since we don't have a server to handle the request, our form won't really do anything on submission.
 Still, this exercise will help practice coding the structure of our form element.

 Create a review form for your recipe page: